MetaMask/keyring-api/docs/architecture.md

 The Keyring API supports two different flows for signing transactions:

 - **Asynchronous**: MetaMask sends a keyring request to the keyring Snap, and the keyring Snap responds with a `{ pending: true, redirect? }` response to indicate that the keyring request will be handled asynchronously.
-This response can optionally contain a `redirect` URL that MetaMask will open in a new tab to allow the user to interact with the keyring Snap dapp.
+This response can optionally contain a `redirect` URL that MetaMask will open in a new tab to allow the user to interact with the keyring Snap companion dapp.

   Once the keyring Snap has completed the request, it sends a notification to MetaMask with the result of the request.